Crane Books

 Whether you're writing a children’s book, memoir, novel, or specialty title, we know how to shape, refine, and position your manuscript for success—because we’ve done it ourselves.

-How Create a Book Proposal
+How to Create a Book Proposal

 Fast track to getting published.